dprince/firestack/README.md

 rake tempest

 ```
-See the example bash scripts in this directory for detailed examples using Cloud Servers VPC and XenServer.
+See the example bash scripts in this directory for detailed examples using libvirt and XenServer kytoon providers.